 What to Report?

-The Contracting Party must report to Euronext all Reportable Units with the ability to Use Real-Time Data, relating to all Internal Use of Real-Time Data by the Contracting Party, its Affiliates and its Service Facilitators, per Information Product.
+The Contracting Party must report to Euronext all Reportable Units with the ability to Use Information, relating to all Internal Use of Information by the Contracting Party, its Affiliates and its Service Facilitators, per Information Product.
 Such report must include the Contracting Party’s, Affiliate’s and Service Facilitator’s details (such as name, address and contact details).

-Except if (i) the Contracting Party is approved for Natural User and/or (ii) the Contracting Party and/or Affiliate is a Trading Member in receipt of Real-Time Data as part of an ESP Service and/or ASP Service, the Report will not include the ability to Use Real-Time Data which the Contracting Party and/or its Affiliates Used as a Subscriber from a Redistributor.
-The Contracting Party’s and/or its Affiliates ability to Use Real-Time Data, which it received as a Subscriber for its Internal Use, must be reported by the Contracting Party and/or its Affiliates to Euronext indirectly via the relevant Redistributor(s) and in accordance with the applicable Subscriber Terms and Conditions.
+Except if (i) the Contracting Party is approved for Natural User and/or (ii) the Contracting Party and/or Affiliate is a Trading Member in receipt of Real-Time Data as part of an ESP Service and/or ASP Service, the Report will not include the ability to Use Information which the Contracting Party and/or its Affiliates Used as a Subscriber from a Redistributor.
+The Contracting Party’s and/or its Affiliates ability to Use Information, which it received as a Subscriber for its Internal Use, must be reported by the Contracting Party and/or its Affiliates to Euronext indirectly via the relevant Redistributor(s) and in accordance with the applicable Subscriber Terms and Conditions.

-The Report will not include the Non-Display Use of Real-Time Data as this must be licensed separately via the Order Form instead of being reported.
+The Report will not include the Non-Display Use of Information as this must be licensed separately via the Order Form instead of being reported.

 For the avoidance of doubt, in case of both Display Use and Non-Display Use by a single Device, the Display Use is reportable and Fees may be applicable to both the Display Use and Non-Display Use.

-The Internal Use of Delayed Data does not have to be reported.

 Unit of Count